ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Endpoints MUST send stream data in order.
-As there is no ordering mechanism available for the receiver to reassemble incoming data, receivers assume that all data arriving in STREAM frames is contiguous and in order.
+As there is no ordering mechanism available for the receiver to reassemble incoming data, receivers assume that all data arriving in WT_STREAM capsules is contiguous and in order.

-DATAGRAM frames are delivered to the remote WebTransport endpoint reliably, however this does not require that the receiving implementation deliver that data to the application in a reliable manner.
+DATAGRAM capsules are delivered to the remote WebTransport endpoint reliably, however this does not require that the receiving implementation deliver that data to the application in a reliable manner.